The U.S.’s first intergenerational care-based co-housing project.

 Drawing by Rafi Segal A+U, 2020

-Carehaus is founded on the belief that older adults, disabled people, and those who care for them are integral to the well-being of our communities.
+Carehaus is founded on the belief that older adults and those who care for them are integral to the well-being of our communities.

 Yet as a society, we have yet not begun to design for the increasing number of aging, disabled, or visually impaired people in our neighborhoods — nor design for those who care for them.